General Dentistry in Orlando, FL

 We customize composite fillings by shading them to blend seamlessly with surrounding teeth.
 The putty-like material is placed in the cavity, then shaped and contoured, so it matches the appearance of remaining teeth.
 The material is then hardened with a curing light for an invisible repair that protects the tooth from further damage and improves its appearance.

-How do I schedule my first appointment?
+How do I schedule my first appointment at the Orlando office?